mklew/cassandra-transactions/cts-specification.md

 **Crazy idea:** If there could be event's that could load jars, that would resolve dependnecy and load it (and unload older version) then data would evolve with code without worrying about migrations, because until some time version v1.0.0 is used and then after some event in Event Stream version v2.0.0 is used.

+## Modeling of common use cases using events

+### Delete many rows using prior Select Query